The Best GIFs From 'The O.C.'s Final Season Will Keep The Cohens In Your Heart Forever

 Also in Season 4?
 Sandy and Kirsten had a baby and moved to Berkeley, Julie ended up with Ryan’s dad, and Kaitlin Cooper ruled the school like her sister did.
 Each character got their perfectly imperfect ending, including newly minted architect Ryan, who saw a poor kid much like himself and asked him if he needed help.
 Why?
 Because someone extended the same trust to him at that age, and it's time to pay it forward.

-OK, now it’s time to watch the whole series from the
+OK, now it’s time to watch the whole series from the beginning.

 Images: Warner Bros.
 Television; Giphy (10)